imjorgemor/mwc-userapp/README.md

 Sign up form on the first page storagin locally al the user data.

 ### Auto avatar generator
-After creating an account an avatar is autimatically generated with the initial of the user name and a random bakcground color.
+After creating an account an avatar is autimatically generated with the initial of the user name and a random background color.

 ### Dashboard
 Personal Dashboard where the user can see his personal information, edit his professional experience and add a tech stack with badges.

+### useContext API
+User personal data as name, email, country is storaged temporally in a useContext so it can be accesible and modified in the different taps of the app.

+### Professional features
+Professional experience and technologies are managed by the user who can create an delete as user preferences.

 ### Css responsive design good practices
 Using relative withs and max-widths css properties together with FLEXBOX allowed this project to be responsive from mobile to laptop.